 The health and economic effects of the COVID-19 crisis are severe – and Californians with low incomes are especially hard hit.
 Changes to jobs, schools, child care settings, and services are particularly disruptive to the millions of Californians who were locked out of the state's prosperity well before the pandemic hit.
 How should federal and state policymakers respond to ensure Californians who can least afford economic hardship and health setbacks receive the support they need now?

-The Budget Center believes that even in times of crisis, California can lead with strategic and targeted policies that achieve the greatest impact for the children, families, individuals, and workers whose economic and social well-being is most affected by the consequences of COVID-19.
+The Budget Center believes that even in times of crisis, California can lead with strategic and targeted policies that achieve the greatest impact for the children, families, individuals, and workers, especially for those left out of federal relief efforts.
 We must remember the health of our economy and communities is only as strong as the support we extend to every Californian.

 See our recent analyses to learn more about what the COVID-19 federal relief package approved in March 2020 means for California and to understand who is left out from receiving financial and health support.

 Californians working in low-paying industries were more likely to lose their jobs since the COVID-19 economic crisis began.
 Low-paying industries saw a 26.8% decline in jobs from February to April, a loss of over 1.5 million private-sector jobs.
 This accounts for roughly 62% of private-sector jobs lost.

 The federal COVID-19 response efforts include measures to help college students weather this crisis.
 For example, California students will receive at least $854 million in emergency aid for expenses related to disruptions to pursuing their education, such as housing, food, and child care costs.